addyosmani/backbone-fundamentals/index.md

 A sample implementation is provided below.
 The `config` object would need to contain the data from our sample configuration JSON file above, and the `loader` object would need to implement `isLoaded` and `loadModule` methods.
 Note that Lumbar provides all of these implementations, the examples are provided to create your own implementation.

-    // create an object that will be used as the prototype
+    // Create an object that will be used as the prototype
     // for our master router
     var handlers = {
         routes: {}